 Children with treatment-resistant, advanced neuroblastoma may benefit from a stem cell transplant.

 Treatment with vitamin A or a vitamin A-like compound may be used in some patients.

 Children’s Cancer Hospital is leading into the future of neuroblastoma treatment by developing innovative targeted therapies.
 These agents are specially designed to treat each cancer’s specific genetic/molecular profile to help your child’s body fight the disease.
 Many of the doctors who treat neuroblastoma at Children’s Cancer Hospital are dedicated researchers who have pioneered and actively lead national and international clinical trials with novel targeted agents.

 Our Neuroblastoma Clinical Trials

-You can also visit our Clinical Trials database or speak to your doctor.
+To find out more about clinical trials for neuroblastoma at Children’s Cancer Hospital, visit our Clinical Trials database or speak to your doctor.